 In the healthcare sector, the HIPAA Privacy Rule protects all individually identifiable health information stored or transmitted by a covered entity or its business associate in any media.
 In particular, the HIPAA Privacy Rule regulates how covered entities use and disclose protected health information.
 It also creates limitations on the release of health records to third parties, creates accountability through civil and criminal penalties and enables patients to determine how their information is used and whether any disclosures have been made.

-The Cybersecurity Act of 2015, however, includes several significant provisions designed to facilitate the sharing of cybersecurity threat data among the government and private sector companies, and marks the end of a multi-year effort to find a compromise between industry demands for liability protection for cybersecurity information-sharing and privacy concerns regarding government access to such information.
-The Departments of Homeland Security (DHS) and Justice have issued guidance, as required by the Act, regarding the processes for sharing information with the government.
+The Cybersecurity Act of 2015, however, enacted several significant provisions designed to facilitate the sharing of cybersecurity threat data among the government and private sector companies.
+The Departments of Homeland Security (DHS) and Justice have issued guidance, as required by the Act, regarding the processes for sharing information with the government in a manner covered by the Act's protections.
+The agencies have subsequently updated the guidance via a set of 'frequently asked questions'.